rng-guy/NFSMWBartender/README.txt

-v1.0.10: Revised multiple .ini comments and enforced consistency v1.0.11: Further clarified cooldowns in Supports.ini v1.0.12: Improved formatting of .ini files and added further Limitations v1.0.13: Added compatibility notes for VltEd and .asi mods in Limitations
+v1.0.10: Revised multiple .ini comments and enforced consistency v1.0.11: Further clarified cooldowns in Supports.ini v1.0.12: Improved formatting of .ini files and added further Limitations v1.0.13: Added compatibility note for VltEd and other .asi mods in Limitations